Is an ARM the Right Option for Your Needs?

 Interest rate caps

-ARM caps are in place to limit interest rate movement as to not shock borrowers when their ARMs adjust.
+ARM caps are in place to limit interest rate movement and not shock borrowers when their ARMs adjust.

 Initial adjustment cap